vmware-archive/vctl-docs/docs/getting-started.md

 ```

 If you prefer you can also customize the preparation.
-This will allow you to set new defaults for the contaeinr appliance vm size, as well as the size of the container storage volume.
+This will allow you to set new defaults for the container appliance vm size, as well as the size of the container storage volume.

-You can also specify these parametes when executing `vctl run` by using the **-c** and **-m** flags.
+You can also specify these parameters when executing `vctl run` by using the **-c** and **-m** flags.

 ```